-When selecting a good squash, regardless of the type, look for one that is heavy for its size, has a rich color and is free of bruises and blemishes.
-Summer squash, like zucchini, crookneck, and pattypan should have a bright color.
+When selecting a good squash, regardless of the type, look for one that is heavy for its size, has a rich color, and is free of bruises and blemishes.
+Summer squash, like zucchini, crookneck, and pattypan, should have a bright color.
 These are best when they are still small.
-Winter squash, like spaghetti, turban, butternut and hubbard should have a deep color and a hard skin.
+Winter squash, like spaghetti, turban, butternut, and hubbard squash should have a deep color and a hard skin.

 The easiest way to prepare squash on the grill is to cut it in half down the middle, trimming the ends.
 Make sure that the pieces are even and are not too thick or they will cook too slowly.
 Larger squash and winter squash may need to be cut into three or four pieces.
 Clean out all the seeds and strings and wash the cut squash.

 Next, mix olive oil with finely chopped fresh herbs like basil, cilantro, and oregano.
 Brush the mixture over the exposed flesh of the squash and place it directly on a medium-hot grill.

 You want to get good grill marks on the squash but watch for burning.
 The concave shape of the squash will trap steam and help cook the squash evenly.
 Remove the squash from the grill once it has softened to your liking and serve it hot.

 These also look great on the grill so you can really impress the neighbors with your grilling ability without even trying.